Amazon Marketplace

 PRO (Progressive Number) is a unique tracking number for freight shipments in logistics.
 Each shipment receives a PRO number for tracking from supplier to Amazon FBA.
 Accurate PRO documentation is essential for shipping reconciliation and dispute resolution.
 Sellers should systematically track and archive all PRO numbers for audits and troubleshooting.

-Open term pageParent ASIN
+Open glossary pageParent ASIN

 Haupt-ASIN für Produktvarianten